epochjs/epoch/README.md

 Once both are installed on your machine you will need to run `npm install` from the repository's root directory in order to install other dependant libraries.

-Once you have installed the required npm packages you can use `grunt build` to fully rebuild the source (see more information about grunt tasks below).
+Once you have installed the required npm packages you can use `gulp build` to fully rebuild the source (see more information about gulp tasks below).

 #### Basic Development Process